abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 basic function.
 If you live, exist, and have a body and a mind, then you have a basic function of consciousness.

-Awareness is a function of *saṅkhāra*, mental formations.
-The distinguishing characteristic of saṅkhāra, mental formations, is *cetanā* (volition or intention), so that we are directing the awareness.
+Awareness is a function of *saṅkhārā*, mental formations.
+The distinguishing characteristic of saṅkhārā, is *cetanā* (volition or intention), so that we are directing the awareness.
 The ability to direct awareness and bring awareness into being is a function of the application of volition and attention.
 So we can become skilled in the use of awareness, or we can be forgetful in the use of awareness.
 This needs to be nurtured, looked after, and developed.
 Consciousness, receiving sensory contact, is just a basic function.

 That’s the basic difference.
 They’re both conditioned.
 We direct awareness in consciousness as well.
 By becoming increasingly aware of